Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in discrete time

 The normalised population size

 is a martingale.
 Indeed,

-where in the first equality we have used the Markov nature of the process and in the second equality we have used that $X_{n}$ is the sum of $X_{n-1}$ independent random variables with mean $\mu$.
+where in the first equality we have used the Markov nature of the process and in the second equality we have used that $X_{n}$ is the sum of $X_{n-1}$ independent random variables with mean $\mu$. {It follows from (\ref{eq:WM}) and the tower property of conditional expectations that $W_n$ is a martingale [see discussion around Eq.~(\ref{eq:defMtower})].}

 More surprising is that the process \cite{grimmett2001probability}

 with $\eta$ the extinction probability, is a martingale.
 Indeed, it holds that